-Where a tooth is missing your may wish to replace that tooth but don’t want to wear a removable partial denture.
-A bridge replaces a tooth by capping or crowning ( same thing) the teeth on either side of the space, with a false tooth or teeth joining the two crowns.
+Where a tooth is missing, you may wish to replace that tooth but don’t want to wear a removable partial denture.
+A bridge replaces a tooth by capping or crowning ( same thing ) the teeth on either side of the space, with a false tooth or teeth joining the two crowns.
 This is permanently placed, so it looks and acts like your own teeth.

 What is a crown?

 When you have a tooth that's compromised structurally from either deep decay, large fillings, or even some kind of fractures or trauma, you need to give this tooth a crown or a helmet.
-It's basically an armour that sits around this fragile tooth circumferentially and protects the tooth from a three-hundred and sixty degree point of view.
+It's basically an armour that sits around this fragile tooth circumferentially and protects the tooth.
 To do this you've got to file this tooth down from all sides and then put a cap or helmet around this tooth, and then cement it.
 So this is what a crown is.

-Now, when you have a tooth missing from, again decay, fracture, infection, gum and bone loss, you will have a space between the tooth in front and the tooth behind.
-In a situation like this, you might be a candidate for a bridge.
+Now, when you have a tooth missing from, again decay, fracture, infection, gum and bone loss, and that space has a tooth in front and behind, you might be a candidate for a bridge.
 So, a bridge is when a tooth in front of the space and the tooth behind the space is shaved down and prepared for crowns, and then these crowns are soldered or splinted to a fake crown (or crowns) in the middle, replacing a missing space or spaces, and all of them are cemented using the teeth that are on either side of the missing spaces.

 What is a Bridge?

 So now lets break it down into technical terms.
-When you have a bridge, and you are looking at prosthesis of a bridge, the part of the crown that's resting on a tooth is called the "abutment", and the part of the bridge, which is the crown not really sitting on anything, is called a "pontic", and the part of the crown, that again which is resting or sitting on a tooth, is called an "abutment".
-So a bridge is basically a combination of one, or two, or three abutments on either side, and one, or two, or three amount of pontics in the middle.
+When you have a bridge, you are looking at the part of the crown that's resting on a tooth and that is called the "abutment", the part of the bridge, which is the crown not really sitting on anything, that is called a "pontic", and the part of the crown, that again is resting or sitting on a tooth, is called an "abutment".
+So a bridge is basically a combination of one, or two, or three abutments on either side, and one, or two, or three numbers of pontics in the middle.
 So hopefully this isn't too confusing.
 If you have any questions you can always shoot us an email, drop in a line and we can definitely try to answer this question.

 Advantages of Bridges

 Now, what are the advantages of a bridge?
-A bridge is less expensive than an implant.
+A bridge is less expensive than an implant (depending on the design).
 A bridge, if done right, can last you a long, long time, because it's splinting the teeth on either end of edentulous space, hence these teeth will not collapse into the gap in the middle.
 And also, like the saying goes "There's strength in numbers", the amount of bone around these teeth will stay the same because it's all splinted.
-The third advantage is, of course, you're getting a fake tooth between which is not really a tooth but it's also mimicking a tooth, which means to say if you are smiling, if you're laughing, no one will really see a gap.
+The third advantage is, of course, you're getting a fake tooth in between which means if you smile, no one will really see a gap.

 Disadvantages of Bridges